-A request for consent is sent by the appropriate authority of the Party requesting the Commander of the Regional Police Headquarters with territorial jurisdiction to the Commander-in-Chief of the Polish Border Guard, and in the Federal Republic of Germany to the Prosecutor's office with territorial jurisdiction.
+A request for consent is sent in the Republic of Poland by the appropriate authority of the Party requesting to the Commander of the Regional Police Headquarters with territorial jurisdiction or to the Commander-in-Chief of the Polish Border Guard, and in the Federal Republic of Germany to the Prosecutor's office with territorial jurisdiction.
 Territorial jurisdiction is established according to the presumed place of the border crossing.